-Edgerley Family Endowed Deanship in the College of Business Administration
+Edgerley family dean of the College of Business Administration

 As dean, Malekzadeh leads a college of nearly 2,500 undergraduate students and 150 graduate students.
 Its faculty include award-winners, top researchers and business owners who are active in trade, research and business organizations.
 The college is among the 10 percent of the 1,622 business schools and colleges in the U.S. to hold double accreditation in business and accounting from the Association to Advance Collegiate Schools of Business.
 The college offers undergraduate programs in marketing, accounting, management, management information systems, finance and entrepreneurship, as well as a master's degree in business administration and a master's degree in accountancy.